Existentially closed locally finite groups: Introduction

 The proof gives a canonical extension.
 This means for example that every automorphism of $G$ can be extended to an automorphism of $G^\oplus$ and, moreover, we can do it uniformly so preserving isomorphisms.
-Still we may like to have more; (for infinite $G$) the extension $G^\oplus$ is of cardinality $2^{|G|}$ rather than the minimal value - $|G| + \aleph_0$ (not to mention having to repeat this $\omega$ times).
-Also if $G_1 \subseteq G_2$ the connection between $G^\oplus_1$ and $G^\oplus_2$ is not clear, i.e. failure of ``naturality".
-A major point of the present work is a construction of a canonical existentially closed extension of $G$ which has those two additional desirable properties.
+Still we may like to have more; (for a given lf infinite group $G$) the extension $G^\oplus$ defined above is of cardinality $2^{|G|}$ rather than the minimal value - $|G| + \aleph_0$ (not to mention having to repeat this $\omega$ times in order to get an $\exlf$ extension).
+Also if $G_1 \subseteq G_2$ then the connection between $G^\oplus_1$ and $G^\oplus_2$ is not clear, i.e. failure of ``naturality".
+A major point of the present work is a construction of a canonical existentially closed extension of $G$ which has those two additional desirable properties, see e.g. \ref{a78}.

-Note that in model theoretic terminology the exlf groups are the $(D,\aleph_0)$-homogeneous groups, with $D$ the set of isomorphism types of finite groups or more exactly complete qf (= quantifier free) types of finite tuples generating a finite group.
+Note that in model theoretic terminology the exlf groups are the $(\mathbf D,\aleph_0)$-homogeneous groups, with $\mathbf D$ the set of isomorphism types of finite groups or more exactly complete qf (= quantifier free) types of finite tuples generating a finite group, see e.g. \cite[\S2]{Sh:88r}.
 We use quantifier free types as we use embeddings (rather than, e.g. elementary embeddings).
-Let $D(G)$ be the set of isomorphism types of finitely generated subgroups of the group $G$.
+Let $\mathbf D(G)$ be the set of $\qf$-complete types of finite sequences from the group $G$.